gdat515-sjfc/course-materials/gdat-515-assigment1.md

 includes both pictures as well as a detailed explanation of each picture.
 The first paragraph should tell the story behind the picture:
 \* a brief description of the article
-\* the context of the visualization as it relates to the story \* …
+\* the context of the visualization as it relates to the story
+\* … .
 The second paragraph should critique the visualization:
-\* did the visualization help to illustrate the point the author was attempting to make or emphasize or was the message obscured \* any gratuitous frills or style issue \* If comparisons were made, did they make sense. \* …
+\* did the visualization help to illustrate the point the author was attempting to make or emphasize or was the message obscured
+\* any gratuitous frills or style issue
+\* If comparisons were made, did they make sense
+\* … .

 The document should be pushed to your assignment one repository and saved in the convention discussed in the syllabus.
-Be prepared to show your web page and discuss your findings in class.
+Be prepared to present the document and discuss your findings in class.